michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 31. And he began to teach them, that it was to be that the Son of man should suffer much, and be rejected by the elders, and by the chief priests, and by the Sophree, and be killed, and that the third day he should arise!

-32. And he spake the word with them fully.Or, with uncovered eye, openly.
-And Kipha took him, and began to chide him.
+32. And he spake the word with them fully.

 33. But he turned, and, beholding his disciples, reprehended Shemun, and said, Get thee behind me, Satana, for thou thinkest not that which is of Aloha, but that which is of the sons of men.